primaTime/api-doc/resources/time/project.md

 			"name" : "active",
 			"description" : "Determines whether the project is currently active.", "defaultValue" : "true",
 			"access" : "READ_WRITE"
 		},
 		{
+			"type" : "Boolean",
+			"name" : "autoMembership",
+			"description" : "All new users will be added to this project automatically.", "access" : "READ_WRITE"
+		},
+		{